CenturyLinkCloud/PublicKB/Network/AWS-to-CLC-VPN-Guide.md

 }}}

 ### Overview
-You can connect your VPC to CLC networks by using a VPN connection.
+You can connect your [Amazon AWS VPC](//aws.amazon.com) to [CenturyLink Cloud](//www.ctl.io) networks by using a VPN connection.
 The following steps guide you on how to use the AWS Management page to configure the AWS VPN.

 ### Steps
 1. Login to the AWS Console and navigate to VPC service dashboard.